zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 ### 4.1 Scenario: Our Future Jump to N+1

 When our civilization masters Aetherion technology and prepares to jump from Branch N to Branch N+1, we face the scaling factor in reverse.
-We do not arrive at our normal size—we arrive *larger* than the indigenous population.
+We do not arrive at our normal size ,we arrive *larger* than the indigenous population.

 But here is the critical problem: **the scaling compounds**.